More events like this...

 Reading about women’s experience of postnatal psychosis from the early 15th century to the present demonstrates a long view of an illness that remains constant.
 It is from this perspective that it can be read against current clinical guidelines to ensure that women have optimum health outcomes.

-Location: WSU Parramatta City Campus, Peter Shergold Building, Level 9, Conference Room 2 or via Zoom.
+Location: WSU Parramatta City Campus, Peter Shergold Building, Level 6, Room 21 or via Zoom.

 - Date: